-Over the course of the COVID-19 pandemic, the committee discussed the public's changing attitude to the environment as more people connect to green spaces and nature.
+Stephen Carter Chair of the corporate responsibility committee spaces and nature.
 The growing visitor pressure at the company's recreational sites, coupled with an increase in anti-social behaviour, have led to local stakeholder concerns.
 The committee was presented with an update on the company's land management approach, appreciating the challenge of balancing the sometimes competing demands of water, wildlife and access.